shakao-test/zookeeper-map/activity3.md

 You can click on the simulator and use the arrow keys to look around!

+When you've helped the penguins back into the exhibit, you'll get a "Game over!" message.
+You can then click on the **Finish** button to continue to other parts of the zoo.

 ```template
 namespace SpriteKind {
     export const Penguin = SpriteKind.create()